Niko-Dex/nikodex2-frontend/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.
+> To deploy Nikodex, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.